Best Laser Levels: Straight Lines For Indoor and Outdoor Projects

 Q: How does a laser level work?

-A: They project a beam of light, or laser beam, through a diode that indicates whether a flat surface is level or not.
+A laser level projects a beam of light, or laser beam, through a diode that indicates whether a flat surface is level or not.
 Some laser levels emit a beeping sound to alert you when a level is reached.
 They are operated manually or are self-leveling.

 Q: What is the most common use for a laser level?

-A: Many people use laser levels to hang pictures.
+Many people use laser levels to hang pictures.
 They can also be used to hang shelves, mount TVs on the wall, or align the wheel on a motorcycle.
 They make it easier for you to center frames and other objects.

 Q: What is the difference between a laser level’s red and green beam?

-A: Green laser beams are brighter, more visible, and more useful when you're working under the sun or bright lights.
+Nothing but the color.
+Green laser beams are brighter, more visible, and more useful when you're working under the sun or bright lights.
 Red beams work just fine under most other conditions.